jdheyburn/jdheyburn.co.uk/content/blog/automate-instance-hygiene-with-aws-ssm-3/index.md

 ### Testing the new document

-You can test the automation document by following the same process as before, else you can test the whole stack via changing the execution time of the maintenance window, as [previously described](/blog/automate-instance-hygiene-with-aws-ssm-2/#testing-automation-documents-in-maintenance-windows).
+You can test the automation document by following the [same process as before](/blog/automate-instance-hygiene-with-aws-ssm-2/#testing-automation-documents), else you can test the whole stack via changing the [execution time of the maintenance window](/blog/automate-instance-hygiene-with-aws-ssm-2/#testing-automation-documents-in-maintenance-windows).
 I'll be following along with the latter.

 While the document is running you can re-use the same command to hit the ALB endpoint [from earlier](#so-what-does-all-this-have-to-do-with-our-maintenance-document) to see how traffic is distributed amongst the instances.
 I won't display the output here since it'll be pretty uninteresting and display no errors... which is exactly what we want!

-Improvement to be made? can the load balancer ARN be dynamic?

-LAstly write tldr
+When the document invokes, you'll first see that it will only execute on one instance at a time, which was the enhancement we introduced in the [last post](/blog/automate-instance-hygiene-with-aws-ssm-2/).
+The execution time of the document on each invocation is slightly long at ~12 minutes - but we would rather it take the time to ensure that all requests to instances have been drained.

+{{< figure src="graceful-document-in-progress.png" link="graceful-document-in-progress.png" class="center" caption="Note that the current invocation in progress starts immediately after the bottom invocation has completed" alt="AWS console showing the automation document execution view.
+There are 3 task invocations, one for each instance in scope.
+One has completed successfully, another is in progress, and another is pending invocation." >}}

+If we were to drill down into the in progress invocation, you can see all the steps from the document.

+{{< figure src="graceful-document-instance-detail.png" link="graceful-document-instance-detail" class="center" caption=" It takes just over 6 minutes to remove the instance from rotation - but at that point we can then start the maintenance document on the instance with full confidence it won't impact any user experience" alt="AWS console showing the individual steps of the automation document removing the targeted instance from rotation before executing the maintenance automation document" >}}

+## Bonus: Dynamic target group removal

+The example document in the previous section requires you to know the target group ARN in advance of execution the document - we actually specify the target group in scope in the [maintenance window task](https://github.com/jdheyburn/terraform-examples/blob/main/aws-ssm-automation-3/maintenance_window.tf#L48).
+But what if you didn't know the target group, or you wanted a more dynamic set up... so that you don't have to specify the target group.
+You could simply say "for this given instance, remove it from any target groups that are pointing to it and execute maintenance"... that would be awesome right?

+TODO add it in here.

+## Conclusion

+TODO conclusion

+TODO remove files from automation 3 that are not used